hstrejolunaoasis/beatmaking-madness/docs/PROJECT_DOCUMENTATION.md

   - Error handling with retry mechanisms
   - Custom audio player with playback controls
   - Lazy loading of media files for improved performance
+  - Proper handling of dynamic route params with React.use()

 ### Optimizations